★★★★★

 Muscle knots consist of a whole bunch of muscle fibers.
 Knots cause decreased blood flow, oxygen, and nutrients in the area.
 This can lead to a buildup of toxins and waste.

-Are knots in the neck and shoulders related?
+Are Knots in the Neck and Shoulders related?

 Your neck is connected to your shoulders.
 If one muscle group has a knot, the whole area can feel tense and tight.
-You may notice muscle knots on their shoulder blades after a stressful day of sitting at your computer, or you may have noticed a few muscle knots in the back of your neck.
+You may notice muscle knots on their shoulder blades after a stressful day sitting at your computer, or you may have noticed a few muscle knots in the back of your neck.

 The trapezius muscle extends from the base of the skull, down the middle of the back, and sideways to the shoulder.
 You have two trapezius muscles - one on the right and one on the left.